MrPrimate/ddb-importer/README.md

 This module:
 * Import your DDB characters into Foundry, and sync changes back!
 * Import a characters extras such as Wildshapes or beast companions.
-* Bulk import spells and items.
+* Import spells and items.
-* [Patreon](https://patreon.com/mrprimate) supporters can bulk import monsters.
-* [Patreon](https://patreon.com/mrprimate) supporters can bulk import simple class, race and feat descriptions.
+* Import Monsters and NPCs.
 * [Patreon](https://patreon.com/mrprimate) supporters can sync limited character changes back to DDB.

 In addition you can: